Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Experiments Validating

-For fine-grained action recognition, we evaluate well-established baselines from video-based human action recognition, including transformer-based models (MViTv1~\cite{fan2021multiscale}, MViTv2~\cite{li2022mvitv2}) and CNN-based models (I3D~\cite{carreira2017quo}, SlowFast~\cite{feichtenhofer2019slowfast}, X3D~\cite{feichtenhofer2020x3d}, C2D~\cite{feichtenhofer2019slowfast}).
+\textbf{Baselines for Fine-Grained HAR.} For fine-grained action recognition, we evaluate well-established baselines from video-based human action recognition, including transformer-based models (MViTv1~\cite{fan2021multiscale}, MViTv2~\cite{li2022mvitv2}) and CNN-based models (I3D~\cite{carreira2017quo}, SlowFast~\cite{feichtenhofer2019slowfast}, X3D~\cite{feichtenhofer2020x3d}, C2D~\cite{feichtenhofer2019slowfast}).
 These widely used architectures cover both paradigms and allow us to assess generalization to the unique spatiotemporal dynamics of microgravity.
 All models are initialized with Kinetics400~\cite{kay2017kinetics} pretrained weights for better convergence.
+HAR experiments were conducted on NVIDIA RTX 2080 Ti GPUs and an AMD Ryzen Threadripper 2990WX CPU.